(Note: This blogpost was originally published on December 8th, 2020 and has since been updated)

 As we move closer to the holiday season, it can become a stressful time for many.

-Even under normal circumstances, trying to coordinate plans, buy gifts, wrap up year end reviews at work, keep projects moving along, and keep your boss happy can become very daunting and overwhelming leaving you feeling tired, exhausted, and again, burnt out.
+Even under normal circumstances, trying to coordinate plans, buy gifts, wrap up year end reviews at work, keep projects moving along, and keep your boss happy as you approach year end can become very daunting and overwhelming leaving you feeling tired, exhausted, and at worst, struggling to avoid burnt out.

 In this video I share my top 5 tips from The Resilience Toolbox to help you stay mindful over the holidays.

 I have written about it in how both the #75 Hard Challenge helped me stay physically and mentally well during Covid winter, and in this blog post on how to stay positive during the winter months.

 Even just a 10 minute walk will help you find clarity as you step away from your computer.

 When you get fresh air you will feel more awake, alert, energized, and happier just from doing something “hard” such as getting outside for fresh air.